easegress-io/easegress/README.md

 commands.

-We could run `easegress-server` without specifying any arguments, which launch itself by opening default ports 2379, 2380, 2381.
-We can change them in the configuration file or command line arguments that are explained well in `easegress-server --help`.
+We could run `easegress-server` without specifying any arguments, which launch itself by opening default ports 2379, 2380, and 2381.
+We can change them in the configuration file or command-line arguments that are explained well in `easegress-server --help`.

 ```bash